mattermost/docs/source/messaging/mentioning-teammates.rst

 For any mention that will trigger notifications for more than five users, the user posting the mention must confirm the action before sending the notifications.

-This confirmation dialog only appears when ``TeamSettings.EnableConfirmNotificationsToChannel`` in ``config.json`` is enabled.
-This is supported on the mobile app (from v1.34) if the AD/LDAP Groups feature is enabled.
+This confirmation dialog only appears when your System Admin has `configured this setting in the System Console.
+See our `Configuration Settings <https://docs.mattermost.com/configure/configuration-settings.html#show-channel-and-all-confirmation-dialog>`__ product documentation for details.
+This configuration setting is supported on the Mattermost Mobile App (from v1.34) if the `AD/LDAP Groups <https://docs.mattermost.com/onboard/ad-ldap-groups-synchronization.html>`__ feature is enabled.

 Highlighting
 ------------